Ronnie Whelan

 Ronald Andrew Whelan (/ˈrɒniː ˈhwiːlən/; born 25 September 1961) is an Irish former professional football player who played as a midfielder and sometimes as a defender.
 He played an integral role in the dominant Liverpool side that won a wealth of titles in the 1980s.
 He was at the club from 1979 until 1994, scoring a number of vital goals.
 In 100 Players Who Shook The Kop, a poll of 110,000 Liverpool fans conducted by Liverpool's official website, Whelan came in 30th.

 Whelan finished his career at Southend United, where he was also player-manager.
 He has also managed in Greece and Cyprus, with Panionios, Olympiakos Nicosia and Apollon Limassol.

 Whelan was an important member of the Republic of Ireland national team at one UEFA European Football Championship (1988) and also appeared at two World Cups (1990 and 1994).
 He played a total of 53 times for the national side between 1981 and 1995.

 Since retirement he has begun a media career, and is a regular contributor to RTÉ Sport in Ireland.

 Early life

 Whelan was born into a family of footballers from Finglas, Dublin, Ireland; his father, Ronnie Sr., was an Irish international and a key member of the successful St Patrick's Athletic side of the late 1950s and early 1960s.
 His brother Paul Whelan played for Bohemian FC and Shamrock Rovers.

-Whelan was a skilful and industrious midfield player, who, after an unsuccessful trial period for Manchester United (for whom he made one appearance for their 'B' team, scoring in a 7–4 win over Liverpool 'B', on 20 August 1977), made his League of Ireland debut for Home Farm on his 16th birthday at Tolka Park.
+Whelan was a skilful and industrious midfield player, who began playing with Home Farm at the age of six.
+After an unsuccessful trial period for Manchester United (for whom he made one appearance for their 'B' team, scoring in a 7–4 win over Liverpool 'B', on 20 August 1977), made his League of Ireland debut for Home Farm on his 16th birthday at Tolka Park.